Amrut (whisky): History

 Amrut Distilleries Ltd was founded in Bangalore, Karnataka in 1948 by JN Radhakrishna Rao Jagdale.
 The company initially manufactured Indian Made Foreign Liquor (IMFL), and mainly supplied it to the Canteen Stores Department, as well the states of Karnataka and Kerala.
 The current main distillery was built in 1987.
 It is located on a 4 acre site in Kambipura.
 Radhakrishna Jagdale's son Neelakanta Rao Jagdale, joined in 1972.
 Radhakrishna died in 1976, and his son assumed the role of chairman and managing director of the company.
 The company faced difficulties until the 1990s, as good equipment was not available locally.
 According to Neelakanta Jagdale, "The alcoholic beverages industry was not a priority in the country.
 Although we received help to a certain extent from the Central Food Technological Research Institute (CFTRI) Mysore, we had to find our own ways to learn about improved distilling methods".

 In 1982, Jagdale had decided to create a premium whisky from barley blended with malt, while most distillers in India were manufacturing whisky using molasses.
 Amrut Distilleries began using locally grown barley, in addition to molasses, and launched Prestige Blended Malt Whisky in the Canteen Stores Department in 1986.
 The first batch of single malt whisky was ready within 18 months.
 Because India had no habit of consuming single malt at the time, the company did not consider bottling it as a single malt.
 Instead, the whisky was blended with alcohol distilled from sugarcane to produce MaQintosh Premium Whisky.
 Initially, Amrut aged malt whisky for around a year before blending it.
 However, due to changing customer preferences, less malt whisky was being added into blended variants.
 The company discovered that hot weather makes whisky mature faster in India than it does in Europe or the United States.
 The fraction lost to evaporation during ageing, known as the angels' share, is also higher in India, at 11–12% per year, than in Scotland, where the annual evaporative loss is about 2%.
 Surinder Kumar, the master blender at Amrut Distilleries, has estimated that one year of barrel-ageing in India is equal to three years of ageing in Scotland.
 Jagdale felt that "the taste profiles were much better, almost matching some of the 12-year-old [Scotch] whiskies".
 The company then decided to launch their whisky in the European market.
+European operations are now headed by Mr Pramod S Kashyap.